milos85vasic/Apache-Factory/STEPS.md

 - make
 - make install

-To distribure configuration we perform the following steps:
+To distribute configuration we perform the following steps:

 - TBD.